Crochet: Types of stitches

-While the horizontal distance covered by these basic stitches is the same, they differ in height and thickness.
+While the horizontal distance covered by these basic stitches is the same, they differ in height and can be replaced with a length of ch when required, e.g. 1 tr = 3 ch.

 The more advanced stitches are often combinations of these basic stitches, or are made by inserting the hook into the work in unusual locations.
 More advanced stitches include the shell stitch, V stitch, spike stitch, Afghan stitch, butterfly stitch, popcorn stitch, cluster stitch, and crocodile stitch.

 International crochet terms and notations

-In the English-speaking crochet world, basic stitches have different names that vary by country.
-The differences are usually referred to as UK/US or British/American.
-Crochet is traditionally worked off a written pattern in which stitches and placement are communicated using textual abbreviations.
+There are two main notations of basic stitches, one used across Europe, Australia, India and other crocheting nations, the other in the US and Canada.
+(In America, international terminology is often erroneously called British or UK terminology.)

+Crochet is traditionally worked from a written pattern using standard abbreviations or from a diagram, thus enabling non-English speakers to use English-based patterns.
 To help counter confusion when reading patterns, a diagramming system using a standard international notation has come into use (illustration, left).
 In the United States, crochet terminology and sizing guidelines, as well as standards for yarn and hook labeling, are primarily regulated by the Craft Yarn Council.

-Another terminological difference is known as tension (UK) and gauge (US).
+Another terminological difference is known as tension (international) and gauge (US).
 Individual crocheters work yarn with a loose or a tight hold and, if unmeasured, these differences can lead to significant size changes in finished garments that have the same number of stitches.
 In order to control for this inconsistency, printed crochet instructions include a standard for the number of stitches across a standard swatch of fabric.
 An individual crocheter begins work by producing a test swatch and compensating for any discrepancy by changing to a smaller or larger hook.
-North Americans call this gauge, referring to the result of these adjustments; British crocheters speak of tension, which refers to the crafter's grip on the yarn while producing stitches.